jophde/documentation/docs/02_iOS/03_Usage.md

 ## The Jargon actions panel

-When the option `COEnableActions` is specified, users can open the Jargon actions panel using a special gesture, a 2-second long press with 3 fingers on a real device (2 fingers in the iOS simulator).
+When the option `JNEnableActions` is specified, users can open the Jargon actions panel using a special gesture, a 2-second long press with 3 fingers on a real device (2 fingers in the iOS simulator).

 The available actions are: